Zenith carburetor is also known as “British Carburetor” and is used by various famous car manufacturers.

 Zenith carburetor has also a number of designs available for different purposes.

-The other popular carburetors are AMAL Carburetor and Solex Carburetor.
+The other popular carburettors are AMAL Carburetor and Solex Carburetor.

-In this post, I will share detail information on zenith carburetor with you.
+In this post, I will share detailed information on the zenith carburetor with you.
 Hope you like it.

-So, the Construction and Working of Zenith Carburetor is as below
+So, the Construction and Working of Zenith Carburetor are as below

 Whenever the float chamber falls short of fuel, the fuel from the fuel tank flows into the chamber at the fastest speed.